bsanghi/Vehicle-Detection/README.md

 ![][image2]

-For the final result, i chose the second one because its good at detecting white cars on the grey(sunny) background even it gives more false signals on sideways.
-You can see the condition in the project video.
-But, we created the successful result(detected cars in the video all the time without false signal) using the first hog configration.
 I think we can get the same results for other configurations with slightly different cuts in averaged heatmaps for the consectuve frames.
-The model files for two models:

 #### Classification
 After extracting features, we used StandarScaler from sklearn.
 We divided samples to traing sets and test sets with ratio of 0.8:0.2.
 Also, we cross-checked